Cookies on this website

 About the DETECT study

-The DETECT study, which is close to completion, is being led by Professor Christian Becker, Co-Director of Endometriosis CaRe Centre alongside Professor Krina Zondervan, Co-Director of the Endometriosis CaRe Centre and Head of Department at the Nuffield Department of Women’s and Reproductive Health, University of Oxford.
+The DETECT study, is led by Professor Christian Becker, Co-Director of Endometriosis CaRe Centre alongside Professor Krina Zondervan, Co-Director of the Endometriosis CaRe Centre and Head of Department at the Nuffield Department of Women’s and Reproductive Health, University of Oxford.

 In the DETECT study, women with confirmed or suspected endometriosis who are due to undergo laparoscopy, a key-hole surgical procedure used to assess the organs in the abdomen and pelvis, are imaged with 99mTc-maraciclatide before laparoscopic surgery.